Amartya Bhattacharyya: Personal life

 Amartya Bhattacharyya was born in a Bengali Hindu family on 21 August 1987 in Kolkata.
 He is a Bachelor's in Technology graduate in Information Technology from Techno India College of Technology in 2009.
-He also works in a multinational IT company as a Technology Lead.
-Though born in a Hindu family, he is a non-religious person, who draws inspiration from various religions and ideologies.
+He also works in a multinational IT company as a Project Manager and is currently in the United States in this onshore role.Though born in a Hindu family, he is a non-religious person, who draws inspiration from various religions and ideologies.
 He is an apolitical person, and a strong critic of his socio-political environment.

 Amartya's entry to the world of art was through an artist in Kolkata, Shri Siddhartha Mukherjee, who was the art teacher in his school 'The Modern Academy' where he studied for ten years till the completion of his secondary education.
 It was under his guidance that Amartya started experimenting with art forms at a very tender age, and developed a habit of challenging the conventions.
 Amartya also performed on stage for the first time at the age of six.
 Thereafter, he keenly pursued his interest in acting on stage throughout his school life.
 He was also a passionate cricketer at 'The Sunil Gavaskar Foundation for Cricket in Bengal'.